-It’s no secret that visuals are the primary focus on Instagram.
-Images and videos are so essential to the platform that you can’t actually create any kind of post without a visual element (unlike on Facebook, Twitter or LinkedIn).
+It’s no secret that photos and videos are the primary focus on Instagram — you can’t create a post without them (unlike on Facebook, Twitter or LinkedIn).
 But brands should remember that captions are an essential part of Instagram marketing, too.

 Keep reading to learn how to write the perfect Instagram caption.
 We’ve even included templates for different kinds of captions that will keep your audience engaged.